smbrown2123/RunningApp/ReadMe.md

-Strava athlete ID and API access token must be entered into the params.json file
+Parameters for the params.json file can be aquired by following instructions provided by Strava [here](https://developers.strava.com/docs/getting-started/)